Ceyron/ceyron.github.io/_pages/about.md

 I am a PhD student in Computer Science at the Technical University of Munich, supervised by [Prof. Nils Thuerey](https://ge.in.tum.de/) and funded by the [Munich Center for Machine Learning (MCML)](https://mcml.ai/).
-My research is on differentiable physics simulators, neural emulators for PDEs and optimization theory.
+My research is on differentiable physics simulators, neural emulators for PDEs, and optimization theory.
+I enjoy working on problems in fluid mechanics, solid mechanics, and beyond for applications in science, engineering, and graphics.
 During my PhD, I interned at Meta Reality Labs in Zurich supervised by [Ryan Goldade](https://rgoldade.github.io/) working on 3D neural softbody emulation under contact.